DFE-Digital/get-help-with-tech/app/views/devices_guidance/enrol_chromebooks_without_user_logins.md

 ### Installation Guide

-There are three parts to this installation:
+There are 3 parts to this installation:

-* Installing the Cisco Umbrella Chromebook client extension on your Chromebooks
+1. Installing the Cisco Umbrella Chromebook client extension on your Chromebooks
-* Installing the Cisco Umbrella Chromebook client application on your Chromebooks
+2. Installing the Cisco Umbrella Chromebook client application on your Chromebooks
-* \[Optional\] Installing Cisco Umbrella Root CA
+3. (Optional) Installing Cisco Umbrella Root CA

 Details of the JSON configuration needed to install Cisco Umbrella Chromebook client application are available in the [Support Portal](https://computacenterprod.service-now.com/dfe).
 Search for 'Cisco Umbrella' within the 'How do I' section.